Building A Concrete Swimming Pool

-With the high possibilty of more water restrictions every summer, due to the lack of sufficient winter rain, are you sure you want to spend the money on a pool?
+With the high possibilty of more water restrictions in successive summer,s due to the possible lack of sufficient winter rain, are you sure you want to spend the money on a pool?

 We offer some comments both the pro's and con's of building a swimming pool in your back garden - Views and opinions as expressed by members in the Brits in Crete Forum:

 "To retire and live in a nice house in Crete with a swimming pool has been our dream for many years and now it's time to make that dream come true."